Rotron/wspr-database-to-mysql/README.md

 # wspr-database-to-mysql

-Rename the file to be imported with the name of your Mysql table.
+Rename the file to be imported with the name of your Mysql table and change it also at the end below. (wspr.csv).

 and run this: